Ph.D., Journalism and Mass Communication, Indiana University Bloomington, 2001.

 B.A., World Literature and Cultural Studies, University of California Santa Cruz, 1993.

-As part of the larger exploration of journalism and activism, Russell’s work explores several specific contemporary issues, including the climate crisis, surveillance, and protest movements.
+As part of her larger interest in journalism and activism, Russell’s work explores several specific contemporary issues, including the climate crisis, surveillance, and protest movements.
 Since 2008, Russell has conducted research as part of MediaClimate, a team of international scholars conducting comparative studies on transnational coverage of the annual United Nations Climate Summits and of the Intergovernmental Panel on Climate Change reports.
 MediaClimate has published empirical work on the way climate discourse is being constructed and that provides insight into the dynamic between local and global media practices and genres.
 Russell also has contributed to an international research project on coverage of the National Security Agency surveillance programs revealed by Edward Snowden.
 The work completed so far is compiled in Journalism and the NSA Revelations: Privacy, Security, and the Press (I.B.
 Tauris 2017), a volume she co-edited.
 She has also published a number of articles and book chapters on protest movements and their use of media (see below).

 Before joining the Department of Communication faculty at the University of Washington, Russell was Director of Graduate Studies for the Department of Media, Film, and Journalism Studies and associate professor with a joint appointment in Media, Film, and Journalism and Emergent Digital Practices at the University of Denver.
 Before that, she was an assistant professor in the Department of Global Communication at the American University of Paris.
 She has also held fellowships with the Annenberg Center at University of Southern California and the Department of Media and Communication at London School of Economics.
 You can read more about her work here.